affinda/affinda-python/docs/models.md

 :vartype id: int
 :ivar rectangle: Required.
 :vartype rectangle: ~affinda.models.Rectangle
+:ivar rectangles:
+:vartype rectangles: list[~affinda.models.Rectangle]
 :ivar page_index: Required.
 :vartype page_index: int
 :ivar raw: Required.
 :vartype raw: str
 :ivar confidence: Required.
-Combined confidence from the model confidence and the OCR confidence.
+The overall confidence that the model's prediction is correct.
 :vartype confidence: float
 :ivar classification_confidence: Required.
-The AI model confidence.
+The model's confidence that the text has been classified correctly.
 :vartype classification_confidence: float
 :ivar text_extraction_confidence: Required.
-The OCR confidence.
+If the document was submitted as an image, this is the confidence that the text in the image has been correctly read by the model.
 :vartype text_extraction_confidence: float
 :ivar is_verified: Required.
 :vartype is_verified: bool